 Do pay attention to opening hours.
 In Spain, it is very rare to have dinner before 9 pm, and many restaurants don’t open until 8 pm.
 For people coming from other countries, this can feel quite late, especially if you need to get up early the next morning.

-5. Make sure you drink enough during the Camino de Santiago
+5. Staying hydrated on the Camino de Santiago

-Finally, it’s important to emphasize that in addition to food Camino de Santiago, staying well hydrated is essential.
-When walking or cycling, you sweat and lose fluids quickly, so replenishing them regularly is crucial.
+Finally, it’s important to emphasize that, alongside food Camino de Santiago, staying well hydrated is essential.
+When walking or cycling, you sweat and lose fluids quickly, so replenishing them regularly throughout the day is crucial.

-We have noticed more free water refill stations appearing along the Camino, encouraging sustainability and reducing plastic waste.
-Nowadays many of these refill points are better signposted, and pilgrims more commonly rely on reusable bottles and lightweight filters, especially during warmer months.
-Pilgrims are increasingly advised to carry a reusable water bottle, ideally with a filtration system, for safe and eco-friendly hydration.
+Along the route, we’ve noticed more and more free water refill stations appearing, encouraging sustainability and helping to reduce plastic waste.
+Many of these refill points are now better signposted, and pilgrims increasingly rely on reusable bottles and lightweight filters, especially during warmer months.
+We recommend carrying a reusable water bottle, ideally with a filtration system, is therefore strongly recommended for safe and eco-friendly hydration!

 Are vegetarian or vegan options easy to find on the Camino?